 |Odd/Even Bet||1:1||The corner bet involves four numbers, which form a square on the table.
 This bet is placed on the intersection of the four numbers.|

 |Red/Black Bet||1:1||This is a wager on whether the steel ball lands on a red or black number.
 The roulette wheel has 18 red numbers and 18 black numbers.
 Gamblers will see the words “Black” and “Red” on the table to show where their bet chips need to go.|

 The odd/even, black/red, and hi/lo bets collectively are called “Even-Money Bets”.
 Remember these three betting options later, because they are important when we discuss house rules which lower the house edge.

-European Roulette with “la partage” or “en prison” rules maintains that same low house edge when it comes to inside bets, which have payouts as high as 17:1 or even 35:1.
+European Roulette with “la partage” or “en prison” rules maintain that same low house edge when it comes to inside bets, which have payouts as high as 17:1 or even 35:1.
 The combination of good odds and big potential payouts is hard to resist.
 The problem with online or mobile roulette is the game plays at too fast of a rate, with little of the charm of the original brick-and-mortar casino.
-Live dealer European Roulette changes all that.
+Live European Roulette changes all that.

 The section below provides a tutorial on how to play in a live casino, an overview of the game’s strategy and etiquette.
-Once you complete a reading, you’ll have everything you need to know to play live dealer European Roulette.
+Once you complete reading, you’ll have everything you need to know to play live dealer European Roulette.